brandenlopez-909/brandenlopez-909.Github.io/_posts/2019-07-29-GroupProject.md

     ## Multiple R-squared:  0.5971, Adjusted R-squared:  0.5926
     ## F-statistic: 133.7 on 8 and 722 DF,  p-value: < 2.2e-16

-To better understant if this model performs well, we analyze the R squared value.
+To better understant if this model performs well, we analyze the R-squared value.
 This value gives the proportion of variance in the dependent variable that is predicted from the independent variable.

-From the summary we see that our *R* squared increased and Residual standard error decreased.
+From the summary we see that our R-squared increased and Residual Standard Error decreased.
 This is good.
 In the chart we have an issue with the p-value for factor(weekday)\[1\].
 This is not grounds to remove it, it just implies that the slope for factor(weekday)\[1\] is possibly 0.

 ``` r
 par(mfrow = c( 1, 3))